chetrambassit121/fearless_restful_api/README.md

-# fearless_restful_api
+Developed by FEARLESS:
+  RESTful API in which a client can do various CRUD operations on an Item Object

+Languages and Frameworks Used:
+- Python,
-RESTful API created with Python, Django WEB Framework, Django REST Framework
+- Django WEB Framework,
+- Django REST Framework